-- All dependencies of Security Functional Requirements have been fulfilled in this Security Target except: - those justified in the BSI-PP-0035 protection profile security requirements rationale, - those justifed in AUG security requirements rationale (except on FMT_MSA.2, see discussion below), - the dependency of FCS_COP.1 and FCS_CKM.1 on FCS_CKM.4 (see discussion below). - the dependency of FMT_MSA.1 [Loader] and FMT_MSA.3 [Loader] on FMT_SMR.1 (see discussion below). - 205 Details are provided in Table 12 below.
+- All dependencies of Security Functional Requirements have been fulfilled in this Security Target except: - those justified in the BSI-PP-0035 protection profile security requirements rationale, - those justifed in AUG security requirements rationale (except on FMT_MSA.2, see discussion below), - the dependency of FCS_COP.1 and FCS_CKM.1 on FCS_CKM.4 (see discussion below). - 170 Details are provided in Table 12 below.